unkn/demlinks/README.md

 # DeMLinkS

-A Clojure library designed to ...
+A Clojure library designed to ... be broken and not even compile :)

 ## Usage